foliovision/fv-wordpress-flowplayer/readme.txt

 5. Video checker.
 This shows up for admins only.
 Click on Admin: Video Ok or Admin: Video Issues in top left corner of the video when you are logged in as admin to get it.

 == Changelog ==

+= 6.5.3 - 2018/04/?? =

+* Optimization - fix is your site is using deferred loading of JavaScript

 = 6.5.2 - 2018/04/11 =